carrie7490/USDA-Forest-Service-Experimental-Forests-Soils/README.md

 Three R programs were used for each of the 19 forests.

 1) C_N.R was used to calculate the carbon and nitrogen levels of each soil series within the forest.
 C and N levels were reported in megagrams (Mg) per hectare (ha) by depth.
 C and N levels for each depth were added together to get a total Mg/ha sum for each soil series.
-The C and N sums were then multiplied by the area of the soil series in the experimental forest resulting in total C and N in megagrams.
+The C and N sums were then multiplied by the area of the soil series in the experimental forest resulting in total C and N in megagrams within each soil in the forest.

                 Mg/ha * ha = Mg